 As noted in answer 3 above, interactions between the offshore wind and fisheries industries present a source of risk and cost.
 Although our members strive to engage local fishing communities and welcome the constructive attitude of this sector, there have been instances where fishing gear has interrupted surveying and construction operations at pre-agreed sites.
 Such delays can cause costs into the hundreds of thousands of pounds, as survey vessels are costly to hire and done so on a time limited basis by individual projects.

 Industry has created a fisheries sub-group within SOWEC which will aim to share learning, best practise and find solutions to common problems faced by projects as they enter construction and operation, to complement initiatives by Marine Scotland to foster collaboration between both sectors.
+It would also be helpful if the National Marine plan were fully aligned with the net zero target and ambitions within the Sectoral Marine Plan for offshore wind and policy statement.

-Potential regulatory costs in Scotland
+Potential regulatory costs and timescales in Scotland

 As noted above, offshore wind projects compete on price to secure Contracts for Difference, and the cost of regulatory requirements should be assessed, particularly where these may have a variable impact on projects (e.g. penalising some more than others).
 The Scottish Government is proposing to implement supply chain statements (through ScotWind leases) and a voluntary Marine Conservation Fund, which will impose additional costs on Scottish projects.
 Whilst our members support the aims of these two initiatives, they must be developed with awareness of the potential impact on cost competitiveness.
 Similarly, the Scottish Government has previously published guidance relating to Community Benefits from renewable projects.
 The guidance for offshore renewables is being updated at present and our members therefore recommend removal of reference to these in the policy statement until these changes have been finalised and agreed with industry.